 Ask an Agent

 Credentials

 This can be a tricky situation.
-Although we're both licensed insurance professionals, only a claims adjuster would able to handle this so that is where I would take my question.
-However, in my experience, the owner of the parked vehicle is considered at fault in these instances because they have a responsibility to ensure the path is clear prior to opening their vehicle door.
-Again, that is my experience so I would contact your insurance company's claims department in order to verify.
+Although we're both licensed insurance professionals, only a claims adjuster would be able to handle this so that is where I would take my question.
+However, in my experience, the owner of the parked vehicle is considered at fault in these instances because they have a responsibility to ensure the path is clear before opening their vehicle door.
+Again, that is my experience so I would contact your insurance company's claims department to verify.
 For more information, see our guide to claims and the entire claims process.

+Ask an Agent